-As required, the submittal includes two (2) double-sided hard copies and two (2) electronic copies (one in searchable PDF and one in Microsoft Word format).
-The Draft RFP is also accessible to the public via the Lower Rio Grande RFPG's website (www.region15lrg.org).
+As required, the submittal includes one (1) double-sided hard copy of the report without the appendices.
+The digital uploads include two (2) electronic copies of the entire RFP (one in a bookmarked, searchable Portable Document Format (PDF) and one in Microsoft Word format).
+The digital upload also includes electronic copies of the files the Amended RFP is based on and a set of ArcGIS compatible database of feature classes that support the contents of the Plan.
+The Amended RFP is accessible to the public via the Lower Rio Grande RFPG's website (www.region15lrg.org).
 Attached to this transmittal letter is a completed TWDB checklist with additional explanatory notes for each checklist item as appropriate.

-If you have any questions regarding any part of this Final RFP submittal package, please contact our technical consultant, Kristina Leal, at kleal@halff.com or by phone at 956-867-3400.
+If you have any questions regarding any part of this Amended RFP submittal package, please contact our technical consultant, Kristina Leal, at kleal@halff.com or by phone at 956-867-3400.
 You may also reach me at jaime.salazar@hcdd1.org or by phone at 956-292-7080, extension 5811.
-We look forward to TWDB's feedback on the Final Regional Flood Plan.
+We look forward to TWDB's feedback on the Amended Regional Flood Plan.

-Sincerely,
+Sincerely